BotezAlexandru90/Cascada_Hotel/README.md

-This is a independent project
+This is an independent project
 All images belong to Hotel Cascada.